Decumulation

 To address the challenges of decumulation, a comprehensive and sustainable plan is required at the household level.
 It involves integrating various strategies that consider tax efficiency, coordination with government benefits, and protection against inflation.
 Financial advisors play a vital role in helping retirees develop and implement such plans to ensure a financially secure retirement.

-LifeYield provides integrated retirement decumulation solutions that maximize post-tax retirement income without requiring technology replacement or new database development.
-LifeYield’s tax-efficiency APIs can also be applied to assets that may not be under the direct management of an advisor but need to be factored into the overall decumulation and retirement security plan.
+SEI LifeYield provides integrated retirement decumulation solutions that maximize post-tax retirement income without requiring technology replacement or new database development.
+SEI LifeYield’s tax-efficiency APIs can also be applied to assets that may not be under the direct management of an advisor but need to be factored into the overall decumulation and retirement security plan.
 By incorporating these solutions, advisors can offer comprehensive decumulation and retirement security planning to their clients.

 What Is a Retirement Decumulation Strategy?